Get your hands around Newcastle's best burgers

 Rascal

-If you’re a true Novocastrian, you would know Rascal Burgers by now.
+If you’re a Novocastrian by heart, you would know Rascal Burgers by now.
 With burger joints in Newcastle's CBD and Charlestown, Rascal have got American-style burgers down to a fine art.
-While the regular menu always hits the spot, keep an eye out for the Burger of the Week specials so you can experience the full range of the kitchen's epic creations.

 Where: 1/266 King St, Newcastle | 36 Pearson St, Charlestown